MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dynamic-drill-down.md

 ---
 title: The dynamic drill-down API in Power BI visuals
-description: This article explains how to create a Power BI custom visual allows the user to enable or disable drill down support.
+description: This article explains how to create a Power BI custom visual allows the user to enable or disable drill-down support.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: sranins